 months to build the archive and transfer the data

 About the customer

-Formed in 1889, Essex County Council forms one level of local government within the county of Essex, and works with other local authorities, as well as regional, national and international authorities, to deliver services and represent the best interests of the people within the county of Essex.
-At the time of the 2011 census, it served a population of 1,393,600, making it one of the largest local authorities in England.
+Essex County Council is a local government body within the county of Essex.
+It collaborates with other local, regional and national bodies to deliver services and represent the best interests of the people within the county.
+It has 75 councillors elected from 70 divisions, and serves a population of almost 1.5 million, making it one of the largest local authorities in England.

 For local authorities, serving the population means, among others, protecting their privacy, offering resources quickly, and sharing information based on sensitive data securely.
 Not having the right tools to achieve this means letting down a lot of people precisely at the time when they need help.
 Taking this mission seriously, Essex County Council collaborated with Fujitsu to migrate to an Oracle SaaS application (HCM, Finance, Procurement and EPM) ensuring the best possible information management system for all projects.

 The final piece of the puzzle was to safely store the legacy data.
 As a government body, the council is required to store records for a set period as mandated by business need or legislation, such as the Freedom of Information Act (FoI) 2000 and the Data Protection Act 2018.

 Protecting information with compliance and security

 In June 2022, Fujitsu started working with Essex County Council to construct a static archive solution as part of its migration to the cloud.
 Fujitsu, using its Oracle CloudScale tools and accelerators, built the solution on Oracle autonomous database, using Oracle APEX as the user interface.
 This allowed the council to export legacy data and store it safely on Oracle Cloud Infrastructure (OCI).